 STEM 2018 will focus on ecology and sustainability, helping students understand that we, as humans, are an integral part of the natural world.
 Decisions we make in our day-to-day lives can upset nature’s balance, causing measurable and lasting impacts on the environment in which we all live.

 Through this Academy, students will become investigators, utilize hands-on field techniques and laboratory skills, and initiate Internet searches that rely upon numerous strategies to assist them in addressing complex scientific questions.

 Students in the 2018 Academy will work on ecology research teams, ask their own questions, plan and carry out investigations, analyze data, construct explanations and present their findings.

 Who should apply?

-Through generous funding from Janssen Pharmaceuticals and Bristol-Myers Squibb, the Academy invites rising sophomore, junior and senior high school students who are interested in teaching the STEM disciplines and executing science and math activities that center on the teaching of ecological principles to apply.
+Through generous funding from Janssen Pharmaceuticals and Bristol-Myers Squibb, the Academy invites applications from rising sophomore, junior and senior high school students who are interested in teaching the STEM disciplines and executing science and math activities that center on the teaching of ecological principles.

 What kinds of activities can you expect?